HangX-Ma/miniFOC/README.md

 So _**DON'T USE ANY MATERIALS DIRECTLY!**_ I won't response for any mistakes.

-> I will try to use sensor-less control strategy.
+> I will try to use sensor-less control strategy if the fundamental functions all perform well.

 <div align="center">
     <img src="assets/miniFOC.svg" alt="miniFOC design(concept), HangX-Ma" width=600 />